 Do you need a service outside those offered by government?
 The Financial Administration Manual (FAM) #4510 Contracts for Services outlines the policy and procedures for service contracts.
 The Financial Administration Manual (FAM) #4515 Procurement of Services outlines the specific policy and procedures for the procurement of services.
 This is to help ensure that you acquire the services you need in a manner that is fiscally accountable to the people of Saskatchewan and compliant with trade agreements.

 Ministries are responsible for ensuring services are awarded through a fair, open and transparent process.
-Ministries are encouraged to contact Procurement Services, Ministry of Central Services for assistance in procuring services.
+Ministries are encouraged to contact Single Procurement Services

 If you are looking to purchase Communication Services, these services must bee coordinated through Executive Council, Communication Services.
 See Executive Council's page on Communications and Print Service

-Source lists or alternative processes may be used for service procurements under $75,000.
-A source list identifies suppliers of a specific service and indicates the period of time that the service is available.
-For service contracts valued between $25,000 and $75,000, it is recommended that a short form competition or invitational process be followed.
+For service contracts valued between $25,000 and $75,000, it is recommended that a short form competition be followed.
 Ministries are encouraged to advertise the opportunity on the provincial tender site SaskTenders

 Service contracts valued at less than $25,000 may be entered into by obtaining quotes.